 All the Mayan languages They have been studied for a long time, they are a group of several.
 There is almost general agreement about the 8 large sub-groups coming from a common root, which is like the Latin for Romance languages.

 Within this classification, Cho'lan is considered the language Classic Maya, the one most related to hieroglyphics, but it is not the only one of which there are records.
-Of the maya Yukateka and Maya Tzeltal there are also written records.
+Of the maya Yukateka and the Maya Tzeltal there are also written records.
 Linguists and epigraphists propose that classical Cho'olti'an was used as the language of the elite.

 La deed As knowledge, it has not been available to all humans in our history.
 It was an art for a select few, all belonging to the ruling elite, of course.
 The princes and noble craftsmen learned the art of writing, they were blessed with this gift of deities.

 Scribes in the Mayan world signed some of his works, just as painters do today.
 His calligraphies were so much recreated and adorned that it has sometimes become difficult to compare glyphs of the same meaning (same in spelling).
 Within Mayan cosmology, the deity of wisdom, knowledge, arts and writing is represented by a monkey.

 I love this monkey projection, since I see the human being as resated monkeys.